What Is Content Strategy? + How to Create Yours

 Double the number of social media followers in 60 days.

 A content marketing persona is similar to a buyer persona in that it’s a fictional representation of a target customer that you can use to guide your content creation process.
-Developing personas can make it easier to reflect on target customers’ needs and how the specifics of your content can meet those needs.
+Developing personas can make reflecting on target customers’ needs easier and how your content specifics can meet them.

 What are the demographics and psychographics of your target customers?